identinetics/saml_schematron/README.md

 form <profilename.json>.
 The  profile JSON file contains an array of rule name from the schtron directory (filenames wihtout extension).

-* rules/schtron
+* rules/schtron_src

-  Directory with schematron source rules (.sch) and generated XML style sheets (.xsl) Makefile (make all) and accompaning scripts and templates.
+  Directory with schematron rules (<iso:pattern>) Makefile (make all) and accompaning scripts and templates.

+* rules/schtron_src
+  Each rule file is a expanded into a complete schematron document

+* rules/schtron_xsl
+  Each rule file is generated into a style scheet that ca be executed with xsltproc or xerces

 * rules/allrules.sch
   Example that executes all rules contained in sch_unit

-* rules/saml2int.sch

-  Example that executes some rules specified by saml2int.org chapter 5

-* rules/sch_unit
+* rules/*.json

-  ** Elementary schematron rules for extended SAML metadata validation.
-  ** Makefile to generate xsl files (`make all`)
-  ** .xsl files
+  Rule listing for unit tests

 #### scripts